StaPH-B/midwest-region/in-progress/outline.md

 Figures to be included:
  - Figure of reference guided mapping (reference genome and reads)

 Reference guided assembly maps reads to a reference genome by identifying reads with similar nucleotides to the reference.
+A reference genome is a consensus sequence of DNA for an organism.

-This method of genome assembly works well for organisms with a well-characterized reference genome and organisms with highly conserved gene content. *De novo* assembly should be used if you are interested in investigating gene content that is not present in all members of a species.
+This method of genome assembly works well for organisms with a well-characterized reference genome and organisms with highly conserved gene content.

 ### *De Novo* Assembly

 Sources:
  - https://thesequencingcenter.com/knowledge-base/de-novo-assembly/

 Figures to be included:
 -Figure of *de novo* assembly (reads to contigs)